-- 1. About 60 items were developed as part of a honors thesis at Northwestern by Melissa Liebert (Liebert, 2006). - This set was reported at conference in Krakow and in a subsequent book chapter (Revelle et al., 2010). - 2.
-Subsequently David Condon developed some 3 Dimensional rotations items and did some extensive item analysis of the total set. - Condon & Revelle (2014) examined the first 60 publicly available items and validated them against self reported SAT exam scores as well as a small sample given the Shipley-2 (Shipley, 2009). - 4.
-The original data set has been released to DataVerse (Condon & Revelle, 2015b) and has been submitted to the Journal of Open Psychology Data (Condon & Revelle, 2015d).
+- 1. About 60 items were developed as part of a honors thesis at Northwestern by Melissa Liebert (Liebert, 2006) and meant to be "Google resistant" (answers are not available on the web). - This set was reported at conference in Krakow and in a subsequent book chapter (Revelle et al., 2010). - Subsequently David Condon developed some 3 Dimensional rotations items and did some extensive item analysis of the total set. - Condon & Revelle (2014) examined the first 60 publicly available items and validated them against self reported SAT exam scores as well as a small sample given the Shipley-2 (Shipley, 2009). - 4.
+The original data set has been released to DataVerse (Condon & Revelle, 2015a) and has been published in the Journal of Open Psychology Data (Condon & Revelle, 2015c). - 5.
+An example data set of 16 items with N = 1,525 is included as the ability dataset in the psych package.